|

 The

-iconoclastic controversy raged in the Byzantine Empire for more than a
+controversy over images flared in the Byzantine Empire for more than a

 century.
 In 730, Emperor Leo III prohibited the use of icons, and his

-successor, Constantine V, severely persecuted those who venerated images.
+successor, Constantine V, severely persecuted those who venerated them.

 years later, with the accession of Emperor Leo V in 814, the iconoclasts